sinae99/Daily-SPL-Basics/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Important Services like DNS or HTTP

-Its critical to monitor the traffic of important services to avoid any Denial of Service or data exfiltration through a specific app.
+to avoid any Denial of Service or huge data transfer through a specific app or user

 ```
 index="your index name" sourcetype=traffic